Intendit/bolt-sahassar-extras/README.md

           icon: jsfiddle
           name: custom.js
 ### Contenttypes
-Adding `collapsed: true` on block field will automaticly have all blocks related to the field collapsed.
-The extension icon (lightbulb) is by Michael
+Adding `collapsed: true` on block and repeater fields will automaticly have all content related to the fields collapsed.